 Create an obstacle course.

 Kids love playing these kind of games at the park, why not create one in your house.
 Be creative.
 Get them engaged.
+Another park outdoor toys that they can play with are guns with gel rounds.

 Strike up the band.